wansing/ulist/README.md

   * when running in a jail, you need access to `/etc/postfix`, `/var/log/postfix` and `/var/spool/postfix/maildrop`
   * easier than SMTP delivery (`localhost:25` usually accepts mail for localhost only and might drop emails for other recipients, `localhost:587` usually requires authentication and SSL/TLS)
 * From-Munging
   * If a forwarded email is not modified, DKIM will pass but SPF checks might fail.
 We could predict the consequences by checking the sender's DMARC policy.
-But for the sake of consistence, let's rewrite all `From` headers to the mailing list address.
+But for the sake of consistence, let's rewrite all `From` headers to the mailing list address and remove existing DKIM signatures.
 * Modifying emails
-  * As `From` is rewritten, it's feasible to modify the email.
-We can prepend the list name to the subject and add an unsubscribe footer to the content.
+  * As original DKIM signatures are removed, we can modify parts of the email.
+We can prepend the list name to the subject header and add an unsubscribe footer to the message body.
+* Subscribe and unsubscribe
+  * Issue: emails (like "subscribe" or "unsubscribe" instructions) can be spoofed
+  * Issue: opt-in backscatter spam is an issue rather with web forms (trade a http request for an email) than email (trade an email for an email)
+  * Issue: individual unsubscribe links in the footer will fall into others hands, as people will forward or full-quote emails
+  * Decision: signup web form must be protected against spam bots and use rate limiting
+  * Decision: subscribe/unsubscribe requesters get an email with a confirmation link
+  * Terms
+    1. user: ask (via web or email with special subject)
+    2. server: checkback (send email with link)
+    3. user: confirm (click link)
+    4. server: sign off (send welcome or goodbye email)
+* Memory consumption
+  * Issue: some people use email aliases and don't remember which address they subscribed
+  * Issue: individual list emails consume much memory, e.g. 1000 recipients × 10 MB message = 10 GB
+  * Decision: notification emails (checkback, sign-off, moderation) are individual
+  * Decision: list emails are not individual, MTA gets one email with many recipients (envelope-to)
+  * List receivers must maintain an overview over their email aliases or check the Delivered-To header line.

 ## Security Considerations